 Cozzolini’s Pumpkin Patch

-Like 4-C’s, Cozzolinos is another farm that does both Christmas Trees and pumpkins.
-They are all about the pumpkins and don’t do fall festival activities.
+Like 4-C’s, Cozzolinos is another farm that does both Christmas Trees, a farmstand and pumpkins.
+In the fall, they are all about the pumpkins and don’t do fall festival activities.
 But their pumpkins are gorgeous.
 They have a ton of varietals, including the freaky looking one in the picture above.
 Looks like something from a horror movie doesn’t it?
 Perfect for a frightful Halloween front porch.
-They are located right next to Pastorinos.
-In fact, they don’t have great signage, and it looks like they are actually part of Pastorino.
-But you’ll know you are in the right place when you see the weird variety of pumpkins that they stock there.
+They are located across Highway 92 from Bongards Nursery.

 Hours: Fri 9:30a-5p, Sat-Sun 9a-5p.

-Location: 12391 San Mateo Rd, Half Moon Bay.
-Same location as Pastorinos and across the street from Lemos Farm.
+Location: 12599 San Mateo Rd, Half Moon Bay.
 If you Google it, it will give you the address for the Christmas farm, which is not in the same location.

 Bob’s Pumpkin Farm